seanjensengrey/colony-js/README.md

 For compiled code:

-* "colony-js.lua" is a required library for all compiled scripts.
+* "lib/colony-js.lua" is a required library for all compiled scripts.

 ## JavaScript and Lua Interop